tokio-rs/mini-redis/README.md

 ### AWS X-Ray example

-To enable sending traces to X-Ray, use the `xray` feature:
+To enable sending traces to X-Ray, use the `otel` feature:
 ```
-RUST_LOG=debug cargo run --bin mini-redis-server --features xray
+RUST_LOG=debug cargo run --bin mini-redis-server --features otel
 ```

 This will switch `tracing` to use `tracing-opentelemetry`.
 You will need to